MĀORI TERRORISM IN NZ?

 The Solicitor General’s ruling constituted a dramatic set back for the government, and the police.
 According to John Minto, the ruling proved that ‘no domestic terrorist cells existed’.
 The ransacking and raids had reaped no rewards for police.

 Instead, he said, the police and politicians had done a great disservice to the country, exacerbated by their continuing use of words like ‘terror’ to justify their activities, imbuing their raids with a false moral purpose.
-Whole communities had been traumatised and civil liberities threatened, he said.
+Whole communities had been traumatised and civil liberties threatened, he said.

 Meantime, discontent amongst Māori had grown.
 On 12 November 2007, on the day that the last of the 17 arrested were finally released on bail, a hikoi left Taneātua, heading for Wellington.
 1500 peole eventually made it to Parliament, only to find the gates locked shut.